 Many Belgian farmers wish their animals a Happy New Year, and why not?

 Out with the old, in with the new

 On New Year's Eve, Italian streets are littered with unwanted items as the tradition there is to throw old household items out of windows to symbolize readiness for the new year.

 In Singapore people write their wishes and put them inside white spheres which are then released onto the Singapore River.

 It is traditional in Greece to hang an onion on your front door on New Year's Eve.
 The onion is then tapped on the heads of any children in the house on New Year's Day to wake them up.

 In Turkey people sprinkle salt on their doorstep at midnight to bring peace and prosperity to their home or business.

-If you like your neighbours and you live in Denmark you might throw plates at their door on New Year's Eve.
+If you like your neighbors and you live in Denmark you might throw plates at their door on New Year's Eve.
 The more broken plates someone finds at their door on New Year's Day, the more popular they are and the more luck they will have in the new year.

-Happy New Year from all of the team at Peak!
+Happy New Year from all of the team at PEAK!